Current Page Path

 Cathleen A. Baker

-Conservator of unbound and bound paper-based material in Special Collections of the University of Michigan Library and exhibition coordinator and consultant regarding rare library and archival collections throughout the UM Library system.
+Past conservator of unbound and bound paper-based material in Special Collections of the University of Michigan Library.
+Now exhibition coordinator and consultant regarding rare library and archival collections throughout the UM Library system.

 Paper conservator in England and America (1970–present); associate professor, Art Conservation Department, SUNY Colleges at Oneonta (Cooperstown, N.Y.) & Buffalo (1978–1993); BA in Art History, University of Michigan; Certificate in Paper and Paintings Restoration, Courtauld Instuitute of Art, University of London; MA in Art History, Syracuse University; MFA in Book Arts and PhD in Mass Communication, University of Alabama; adjunct lecturer, courses in history of the book and letterpress printing, University of Alabama; present: author, printer, graphic designer, and publisher, see The Legacy Press under My Links.